 Introduction

-In this vignette we explain how to expand the omopgenerics ecosystem defining more sources.
+In this vignette we explain how to expand the omopgenerics ecosystem by defining more sources.

 The source object

-First we need to define a function to create our source object: the source object must be an object (usually a list) that contains several attributes that will be used in the methods to fulfill their purpose.
-Finally we have to assign a class to our source and validate it with omopgenerics::newCdmSource().
-The function has an argument to assign a sourceType that must be a character vector that identifies the name of the source.
-This is what will be retrieved by the omopgenerics::sourceType() function and it will be useful to identify how the source of the cdm_reference has been created.
+First we need to define a function to create our source object.
+The source object must be an object (usually a list) that contains several attributes that will be used by the methods.
+Finally, we have to assign a class to our source and validate it with omopgenerics::newCdmSource().
+The function has an argument to assign a sourceType that must be a character vector identifying the name of the source.
+This is what will be retrieved by the omopgenerics::sourceType() function, and it will be useful for identifying how the source of the cdm_reference has been created.

-Example how the creation of a new source would look like:
+Example of how the creation of a new source would look:

 myCustomSource <- function(argument1, argument2, ...) {